Home Blog High index VS Polycarbonate, Which One is for You

 High index VS Polycarbonate, Which One is for You

-Whenever you decide to buy new RX safety glasses whether you are going to buy it online or from any local retailer.
-You become confused to decide what kind of lenses will suit you.
+Whenever you decide to buy new RX safety glasses, whether you are going to buy it online or from a local retailer.
+You become confused about deciding what kind of lenses will suit you.
 A lot of options included glass, polycarbonate, plastic, high-index, and trivex.

 High-index VS Polycarbonate:

-Many online eyewear retailers offer high-index lenses with upgrading conditions and some offer polycarbonate as come in standard lenses with frames.
-But due to what reason, why you should upgrade yourself from polycarbonate to high-index lenses. let’s make a comparison between these two upgraded lenses so that you can decide what you have to select.
+Many online eyewear retailers offer high-index lenses with upgrading conditions, and some offer polycarbonate, which comes in standard lenses with frames.
+But due to what reason should you upgrade yourself from polycarbonate to high-index lenses?
+Let’s make a comparison between these two upgraded lenses so that you can decide what you have to select.

-Whenever we talk about the index of lenses, we basically are referring to the tendency of materials.
-How they bend the light that is called a refractive index.
-Basically, it is the ratio of the speed of light that travel through lens materials.
-Keep remembering that high-index Prescription safety glasses lenses are less distortion, lighter, and thinner.
-So if you have both lenses of the same power, higher index lens material will always be thinner.
-So technically we say that the lens materials with high refractive index, the standard glass or plastic lenses are considered as high-index.
+Whenever we talk about the index of lenses, we are referring to the tendency of materials.
+How they bend the light is called the refractive index.
+It is the ratio of the speed of light that travels through lens materials.
+Keep remembering that high-index Prescription safety glasses lenses are less distorted, lighter, and thinner.
+So, if you have both lenses of the same power, the higher index lens material will always be thinner.
+So technically, we say that the lens materials with a high refractive index, the standard glass or plastic lenses, are considered high-index.

-The history of polycarbonate is old as it was using in other industries like in fighter planes, astronaut helmet, and space shuttle windshield, etc. Due to lightweight and impact resistance material, in 1980, it was introduced for eyewear lenses.
-Now, it has become the standard lens material in a child, sports, and safety optical glasses.
+The history of polycarbonate is as old as it has been used in other industries, like in fighter planes, astronaut helmets, and space shuttle windshields, etc. Due to its lightweight and impact-resistant material, in 1980 it was introduced for eyewear lenses.
+Now, it has become the standard lens material in children's, sports, and safety optical glasses.

-Their refractive index is 1.59 and generally 20% thinner than regular lenses. polycarbonate has the tendency to protect your eyes 100% from hazardous UV rays.
+Their refractive index is 1.59 and is generally 20% thinner than regular lenses.
+Polycarbonate tends to protect your eyes 100% from hazardous UV rays.

-High-index lenses are generally recommended for those eye wearers who have a strong prescription.
-They are preferred due to lightest, thinnest, and visually appealing and of course comfortable eyeglasses.
-But it doesn’t mean that you just can go with these lenses in case of strong prescription.
-They make your specs lenses thinner and comfortable no matter what prescription you have.
+High-index lenses are generally recommended for those eyewear users who have a strong prescription.
+They are preferred due to the lightest, thinnest, and visually appealing, and of course, comfortable eyeglasses.
+But it doesn’t mean that you just can go with these lenses in case of a strong prescription.
+They make your specs lenses thinner and comfortable, no matter what prescription you have.
 Generally, they start at 1.61 to as high as 1.74.
-You can order online prescription eyewear with any lens types.
+You can order online prescription eyewear with any lens type.

-Technically, both materials don’t exist all the time for all prescription.
+Technically, both materials don’t exist all the time for all prescriptions.
 But keep remembering, if you have a strong prescription and you want a lens that has a low refractive index.
-In this situation, if you choose plastic that can see well but the lens will be thicker.
-And thicker lenses create more distortion that causes unwanted eyestrain and bothersome as you wear it for a long time.
-You can visit www.eyeweb.com for a lot of options in lens materials.
+In this situation, if you choose plastic, you can see well, but the lens will be thicker.
+And thicker lenses create more distortion, which causes unwanted eyestrain and is bothersome as you wear them for a long time.
+You can visit eyeweb for a lot of options in lens materials.

-There is no lens material exist that can allow passing 100% light through it.
-Some light is reflected back from the surface of the lens and it can reduce your clarity and create an annoying distraction.
-So for this, a high-index lens should be coated with anti-reflect and it will allow up to 99.5% light can pass through it.
+No lens material can allow the passing of 100% light through it.
+Some light is reflected from the surface of the lens, and it can reduce your clarity and create an annoying distraction.
+So for this, a high-index lens should be coated with anti-reflective, and it will allow up to 99.5% light can pass through it.
 With this, they give you the best optical clarity and view out of the glasses.
 All brands like 3M safety glasses are offering polycarbonate lenses with AR coating.

-Ultimately at the end of the day, the selection of lens actually does matter on your budget.
-Many reputable online stores offer polycarbonate lenses without anti-reflect coating but you should prefer with AR coating.
+Ultimately, at the end of the day, the selection of a lens does matter to your budget.
+Many reputable online stores offer polycarbonate lenses without anti-reflective coating, but you should prefer those with AR coating.

 Please wait.....